-Ruby on Rails, while losing marketshare to new paradigms like FaaS, is still an indispensable tool for rapidly iterating on new product ideas.
+Ruby on Rails is still an indispensable tool for rapidly iterating on new product ideas.
 And because so many existing applications run on Rails, its relevance will remain for years to come.

 With over a decade of professional experience building complex Rails applications, I've seen just about everything.
 I love to help companies find ways to get their Rails application development back on track, whether that be improving performance, improving developer productivity, or building new features.